jb5k/way_of_stock/Ruby.md

     $ cd ~/.rbenv/plugins/ruby-build
     $ git pull

-Projects that use dbt to manage the database automation also require the presence of a specific version of jruby.
-This is a bug/limitation of dbt and may be fixed at some future point but until such a time, the jruby version can be installed by:

-    $ rbenv install jruby-1.7.2

 Under Linux you _may_ need to install the dependency:

     $ sudo apt-get install -y g++